proudmonkey/ApiBoilerPlate/README.md

 * [ApiBoilerPlate: A Project Template for Building ASP.NET Core APIs](http://vmsdurano.com/apiboilerplate-a-project-template-for-building-asp-net-core-apis/)
 * [ApiBoilerPlate: New Features and Improvements for Building ASP.NET Core 3 APIs](http://vmsdurano.com/apiboilerplate-new-features-and-improvements-for-building-asp-net-core-3-apis/)

+## Give a Star! :star:
+Feel free to request an issue on github if you find bugs or request a new feature.
+Your valuable feedback is much appreciated to better improve this project.
+If you find this useful, please give it a star to show your support for this project.

+Thank you!

 ## Contributors

 * **Vincent Maverick Durano** - [Blog](http://vmsdurano.com/)